chocolatey/choco-wiki/HelpersInstallChocolateyZipPackage.md

 If there is a 64 bit installer available, put the link next to the other url.
 Chocolatey will automatically determine if the user is running a 64bit machine or not and adjust accordingly.
 Example: `'http://stexbar.googlecode.com/files/StExBar64-1.8.3.zip'`
 Defaults to the 32bit url.

+###$checksum (optional but will be required later) - v0.9.8.24+
+This allows the file being downloaded to be validated.
+Can be an MD5 or SHA1 hash.
+Example: `-checksum 'C67962F064924F3C7B95D69F88E745C0'`
+Defaults to ``.

+###$checksumType (optional) - v0.9.8.24+
+This allows the file being downloaded to be validated.
+Can be an MD5 or SHA1 hash.
+Example: `-checksumType 'sha1'`
+Defaults to `md5`.

+###$checksum64 (optional) - v0.9.8.24+
+This allows the x64 file being downloaded to be validated.
+Can be an MD5 or SHA1 hash.
+Example: `-checksum64 'C67962F064924F3C7B95D69F88E745C0'`
+Defaults to ``.

+###$checksumType64 (optional) - v0.9.8.24+
+This allows the file being downloaded to be validated.
+Can be an MD5 or SHA1 hash.
+Example: `-checksumType64 'sha1'`
+Defaults to checksumType's value.

 ##Examples
 `Install-ChocolateyZipPackage 'gittfs' 'https://github.com/downloads/spraints/git-tfs/GitTfs-0.11.0.zip' $gittfsPath`